 A total of 10.6 inches of snow fell in Duluth, breaking the city’s record for daily snowfall on Oct.
 27. Almost 11 inches fell near Scanlon, 10.2 in Hermantown, 10 in Finland, 9 in Holyoke, 8.3 in Chisholm and 8 in Moose Lake.
-“It’s unusual to have this much snow [this early],” said meteorologist Bryan Howell with the National Weather Service office in Duluth, adding that downtown Duluth had lighter amounts of snow, but “as you go up the hill, it gets worse and worse.”
+“It’s unusual to have this much snow [this early],” said meteorologist Bryan Howell with the National Weather Service office in Duluth.
+Downtown Duluth had lighter amounts of snow, but “as you go up the hill, it gets worse and worse.”
 Duluth typically sees about 1 inch of snow in October.
 Friday marked the second-highest one-day snowfall total for October in city history.

-If you are in a car accident because another car did not slow down on an icy road, call us for a free consultation with a top lawyer.
-Our car accident attorneys have over 25 years’ experience.
+If you are in a car accident because another car did not slow down or lost control on an icy road, call us for a free consultation with a top lawyer.
+Our car accident attorneys have over 25 years’ experience representing people injured in crashes throughout MN.
 We make sure people injured in a car accident get complete and fair compensation from the insurance company.
-A lawyer will explain your rights, answer your questions, and make sure you are protected.
+An attorney will explain your rights, answer your questions, and make sure you are protected.

 Driving too fast for road conditions on an icy road or highway is a frequent cause of auto accidents in MN, especially in the winter.
 Our lawyers know how to help with medical bills, wage loss, and other compensation.